jurjen93/benfords_law/README.md

 Note that we use the [Euclidean distance] between the digit frequency from Benford's law and your own data as a measure and that we use Poisson error bars (based on the number of data points).

+#### Euclidean distance

+The normalized Euclidean distance is a nice way to test how Benford your data is.
+This value is situated between 0 and 1, the closer to 0 the better.
+However, it is not a formal statistic because it is sample size independent.
+In the literature there are several other measures (Chi-square, Kolmogorov-Smirnov, ..) that are used but I noticed in my own research that size dependency is a limitation in bigger datasets and classifies all bigger datasets as non-Benford, even though they are Benford by eye.
+More about the justification of using the Euclidean distance is explained in [my own paper] in Appendix D.

 #### Citing